crpietschmann/portfolio/_posts/2010-11-30-bing-maps-ajax-7-simple-pushpin-animation-via-extension-to-microsoftmaps.markdown

 **Pushpin.moveLocation(location, speed)**

-  <br />This methods moves the pushpin to a new location using an animation of slowly moving the pushpin over the period of the specified interval.
+This methods moves the pushpin to a new location using an animation of slowly moving the pushpin over the period of the specified interval.

 <ol>
   <li>**location **– The Location to move the pushpin to.</li>